wazuh/wazuh-documentation/source/user-manual/file-integrity/fim-examples.rst

 Reporting changes
 -------------------------------------------

-Using ``report_changes`` option, we can see what specifically changed.
-Be careful with the folders you set up to ``report_changes``, because in order to report changes, Wazuh copy every single file you want to monitorize into a private location.
+Using ``report_changes`` option, we can see what specifically changed in text files.
+Be careful about which folders you set up to ``report_changes``, because in order to report changes, Wazuh must copy every single file you want to monitor to a private location.

 ::